dfds/cag/guidelines/engineering/default.md

-This wiki contains information about the on-going development and maintenance of DFDS Engineering Guidelines for C# developers.
+This section contains information about the on-going development and maintenance of DFDS Engineering Guidelines for C# developers.

 If you are looking for more information about Composable Architecture in general then you should visit https://cag.dfds.com.